Summer Gods and Goddesses

 2. Lugh: Summer God of Many Skills

 Next in our Summer gods list, we have another Celtic deity who lends his name to yet another sabbat.
 Lugh’s name is apparent in the first Celtic harvest sabbat of Lughnasadh.
 Lugh is one of the Tuatha de Danann, or the people of Danu, also known as the old gods of Ireland and the faery people.
-He is specifically known to be a master of many skills, including war and the arts.
+Lugh’s presence can be felt strongly during the Summer season (in my experience).
+He is specifically known to be a master of many skills, including war and weaponry, craftsmanship and the arts.
 When Lughnasadh comes around annually at the end of Summer, we honor Lugh as a sun god.
-Call on him for confidence, vitality and manifestation.
+Call on him for confidence, vitality, ferocity, and manifestation.

 3. Montu: Egyptian Sun God